Time correlation functions for quantum systems: validating Bayesian approaches for harmonic oscillators and beyond: Discussion and conclusions

 In this paper we have addressed exactly the above difficulties, and developed a validation procedure to quantitatively control any parameter dependence of the Bayesian inversion.
 Our proposal is based on the quantity $\chi^2_{\mathrm{val}}$ constructed from independent data not involved in the maximum entropy inversion, which provides an efficient and readily applicable method to select the optimal choice of parameters, corresponding to the lowest value of $\chi^2_{\mathrm{val}}$.

-We have shown explicitly that the new validation step clearly identifies a discrete set of two delta functions in the case study of the single harmonic oscillator, and provides unambiguous indications towards the correct asymmetric sharp edges in the case of an underlying continuous frequency spectrum.
-Also, in both cases, our validation procedure eventually selects models containing just a limited number of parameters, which intrinsically limits the resolution of the reconstruction.
-Overall, combining in a consistent workflow Bayesian inversion together with an efficient validation procedure able to select model parameters and effective temperature dependence, indeed seems to offer promising perspectives for capturing qualitative and quantitative features in spectral reconstruction.
+We have shown explicitly that the new validation step clearly identifies a discrete set of two delta functions in the case study of the single harmonic oscillator, and provides unambiguous indications towards the correct asymmetric sharp edges in the case of an underlying continuous frequency spectrum. \mh{In the case of the double well potential discussed in App.~\ref{sec:appendixD}, we demonstrate the utility of sparse frequency grids for describing discrete spectral functions.
+Furthermore, this example provides a possible recipe for reliable calculation of a general discrete spectrum - using sufficiently sparse grids and varying (non uniformly) the spacing between nodes to achieve an optimal reconstruction validated by the $\chi^2_{\mathrm{val}}$. } In all cases, our validation procedure eventually selects models containing just a limited number of parameters, which intrinsically limits the resolution of the reconstruction.

+Overall, combining in a consistent workflow Bayesian inversion together with an efficient validation procedure able to select model parameters and effective temperature dependence, indeed seems to offer promising perspectives for capturing qualitative and quantitative features in spectral reconstruction. \mh{We also stress that it is straightforward to integrate the proposed validation step in any existing flavor of maximum entropy reconstruction, possibly including additional prior information in the model~\cite{JARRELL1996}.
+In addition, the validation also provides an objective comparison of the reconstructed spectra with approximated ones, e.g., those obtained from the real-time centroid dynamics \cite{Perez2009}.}

 We conclude by noting that the Green-Kubo method, combined with the harmonic theory of solids and a numerical perturbative treatment of anharmonic effects, has recently proven to be remarkably effective for the determination of heat conductivity at low temperature in systems such as amorphous silicon~\cite{Isaeva2019,Simoncelli2019}.
-Our hope is to extend those works to arbitrary temperatures and stronger anharmonic effects, on one hand employing path integrals to relax the assumptions underlying the perturbative treatment of anharmonicity, and on the other hand using the strategies for the spectral reconstruction developed in the present paper. \acknowledgements {This work has been supported by the project Heatflow (ANR-18-CE30-0019-01) funded by the french "Agence Nationale de la Recherche".}
+Our hope is to extend those works to arbitrary temperatures and stronger anharmonic effects, on one hand employing path integrals to relax the assumptions underlying the perturbative treatment of anharmonicity, and on the other hand using the strategies for the spectral reconstruction developed in the present paper. \acknowledgements {This work has been supported by the project Heatflow (ANR-18-CE30-0019-01) funded by the french "Agence Nationale de la Recherche".
+Computations were performed using the Froggy platform of the CIMENT infrastructure, which is supported by the Rhône-Alpes region (Grant No. CPER07-13 CIRA) and the project Equip@Meso (ANR-10-EQPX-29-01) of the ANR.
+The Authors thank Dr. Victor Hugo Purrello for helpful technical discussions.}